oracle/oraclesolaris-contrib/OracleSolaris_OCI/README.md

 # Oracle Solaris on the Oracle Cloud Infrastructure (OCI)

-Oracle Solaris is the trusted business platform that you depend on.
-The [Oracle Solaris 11](https://www.oracle.com/solaris/solaris11/) Operating System (OS) gives you consistent compatibility, is simple to use and is designed to always be secure.
+Oracle Solaris has been trusted with running business-critical applications on your on-premise architecture.
 Since August 2019, Oracle Solaris images are available on the Oracle Cloud Infrastructure(OCI) Marketplace for deployment as a Bare Metal image or as Virtual Machines on OCI.
 This directory provides you with step-by step instructions on the following:

 - [Launching an Oracle Solaris Instance](Launch_Instance)
 - [Utilizing OCI Storage Resources](Block_Storage)